 - Shape sausage into forty-eight 3/4-in. balls.
 Place meatballs on a rack coated with cooking spray in a shallow baking pan.
 Bake 15-20 minutes or until cooked through.
 Drain on paper towels.

 - In a large bowl, whisk flour, sugar, baking powder, salt and spices.
 In another bowl, whisk egg, milk, oil and honey until blended.
 Add to flour mixture; stir just until moistened.

 - Place a sausage ball into each mini-muffin cup; cover with batter.
 Bake 20-25 minutes or until lightly browned.
 Cool 5 minutes before removing from pans to wire racks.
 Serve warm with syrup if desired.
-Yield: 12 servings.
+Yield: 4 dozen.

 Originally published as Pigs in a Pool in Healthy Cooking Annual Recipes Annual 2014

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review